PranavKumar9529desai/nextjs-hono-prisma-better-auth/README.md

 - owner has all permission and access.
 - trainer can manage user attached to it.
 - user can simply view details of the gym and "attendance "record.
-- using BetterAuth for the authentication.
+- using "BetterAuth" for the "authentication".